CONTACT US 020 3129 3301

 What are the warmest ski gloves available?

-Glove or mittens, which is warmer?
+Glove or mitten, which is warmer?

-While ski gloves may not appear to be the winner at first glance compared to mittens, there is no doubt that they are equal in their ability to protect against the cold, with composition playing a key role.
+While ski gloves may not appear to be the winner at first glance compared to mittens, there is no doubt that they are equal in their ability to protect against the cold, with material composition playing a key role.

 Salomon ski gloves

-What are the warmest ski gloves?
+What are the warmest ski gloves or mittens?

 Waterproofness